 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eufaula is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eufaula is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Eufaula who work in office and administrative support (14.61%), sales jobs (10.15%), and teaching (9.04%).
+There are especially a lot of people living in Eufaula who work in office and administrative support (12.34%), teaching (10.50%), and sales jobs (9.91%).

 Being a small city, Eufaula does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Eufaula who are college-educated is close to the national average for all communities of 21.84%: 18.71% of the adults in Eufaula have a bachelor's degree or advanced degree.
+In terms of college education, Eufaula is nearly on par with the US average for all cities of 21.84%: 17.58% of adults 25 and older in Eufaula have a bachelor's degree or advanced degree.

 Eufaula is an extremely ethnically-diverse city.
 The people who call Eufaula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eufaula residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eufaula include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Eufaula include English, German, European, and French .

 The most common language spoken in Eufaula is English.
 Other important languages spoken here include Spanish and Vietnamese.